-Financial Accounting Standards Board Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurements, establishes a common definition for fair value to be applied to existing GAAP that require the use of fair value measurements, establishes a framework for measuring fair value and expands disclosure about such fair value measurements.
+Financial Accounting Standards Board Accounting Standards ("FASB") Codification ("ASC") Topic 820, Fair Value Measurements, establishes a common definition for fair value to be applied to existing GAAP that require the use of fair value measurements, establishes a framework for measuring fair value and expands disclosure about such fair value measurements.
 GAAP defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurements.
+The valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy categorizes assets and liabilities measured at fair value into one of three different levels depending on the observability of the inputs employed in the measurement.
 The three levels are defined as follows: